 Overshooting (the technique

-of Stepping Over, then Undoing when you've gone too far
+of Stepping Over, then Undoing when you've gone too far) doesn't work here.

 There are some simple workarounds; for example, some debuggers let you put the caret on the last method, and then invoke a different stepping action to step into the desired method.
 But this is clearly inconvenient; you don't want to force users who are rapidly stepping with F7 and F8 to have to click to step into interesting code.